bbc/tams/docs/appnotes/0022-transform-architectures.md

 The creation of this Flow will result in an event that will be received by the transcode service configured above.

 The transcode service will transcode each Segment in the originating Flow, based on the technical properties of the destination Flow, and write the resultant media back to TAMS against the destination Flow.
-The transcode service should set the destination Flow's `flow_status` tag to `awaiting_content` on initial registration, `ingesting` on first write of a Segment, and `closed_complete` once the transcode is complete.
+The transcode service should set the destination Flow's `status` parameter to `awaiting_content` on initial registration, `ingesting` on first write of a Segment, and `closed_complete` once the transcode is complete.
 When the transcode is complete, the `trigger_transcode` tag should be removed from the originating Flow.

-Where the originating Flow has a `flow_status` of `ingesting`, the transcode service may need to subscribe to `flows/segments_added` webhook events for the originating Flow and transcode new Segments as they become available.
+Where the originating Flow has a `status` of `ingesting`, the transcode service may need to subscribe to `flows/segments_added` webhook events for the originating Flow and transcode new Segments as they become available.

 The transcode service may be designed such that all Segments are transcoded in parallel, allowing for faster than real-time transcodes in many cases.